Doron-Ben-Chayim/Sign_Language_Detector/README.md

 ---
 ## **Data**

-The Data such as zipped training and test data, as well as parquets of the features used can be found in this google drive: https://drive.google.com/drive/folders/1hYmc8fmFdoNagUPByilGwVaeJp9ifKzh?usp=sharing
+The data such as parquets of the features used can be found in this google drive: https://drive.google.com/drive/folders/1hYmc8fmFdoNagUPByilGwVaeJp9ifKzh?usp=sharing

 The Origional Datasets can be found at the following websites: